kirame09/sparkpost-api-documentation/services/smtp-api.md

 | inline_css| boolean| Whether or not to perform CSS inlining in HTML content | no | Defaults to false. |

 ### Open And Click Tracking
-**[SparkPost Enterprise API only](https://www.sparkpost.com/enterprise-email/):** With the *SparkPost Enterprise API*, click and open tracking are **enabled** by default.
+**[SparkPost Enterprise API only](https://www.sparkpost.com/enterprise-email/):** With the *SparkPost Enterprise API*, SMTP click and open tracking are **enabled** by default.
 Please check with your TAM if you are unsure of the setting in your own environment.

 **SparkPost API only: ** In *SparkPost*, SMTP click and open tracking are **disabled** by default.